BAF Shaheen Colleges: BAF Shaheen English Medium College

 BAF Shaheen English Medium College (বিএএফ শাহীন ইংলিশ মিডিয়াম কলেজ), or commonly known as BAF SEMC - is a college in Dhaka Cantonment, Dhaka, Bangladesh.
 Its education is based on Cambridge International Examinations of UK under the direct supervision of the Bangladesh Air Force.
 From the year 1998, BAF SEMS' students have started sitting for the O'Level exam under University of London.
 It is located next to the BAF Shaheen College Dhaka.
 As the school began offering higher education (A level) in 2019, the name of the institution changed from BAF Shaheen English Medium School (BAF SEMS) to BAF Shaheen English Medium College (BAF SEMC).
 As of October 2020, there are around 1600 students enrolled in grades I through XII as a whole.
 From June 2022 sessions on, BAF SEMC began serving as an exam venue for the British Council Bangladesh for Cambridge school examinations.

 BAF Shaheen College Bogura

 BAF Shaheen College Bogura is a privatized educational institution run by the Bangladesh Air Force.
 The inaugural ceremony of BAF Shaheen College Bogura was held on 1 January 2020 and the youngest of BAF Shaheen College Family.

 BAF Blue Sky School

 The school for special needs children, 'BAF Blue Sky School' run by the Bangladesh Air Force (BAF), was inaugurated at the BAF Base Bashar in Dhaka on 13 May 2024.

 Jatiya Sangsad Speaker Shirin Sharmin Chaudhury chaired the inauguration ceremony while BAF Chief of Air Staff Air Chief Marshal Shaikh Abdul Hannan was also present on the occasion.
 In collaboration with the government's initiatives for autistic and special needs children, the BAF established this School through concerted efforts.

+BAF Shaheen Haji Ashraf Ali School, Kafrul

+BAF Shaheen Haji Ashraf Ali School (বিএফ শাহিন হাজী আশরাফ আলী স্কুল) is an educational institution in East Shewrapara, Kafrul, Dhaka, managed by the Bangladesh Air Force (BAF).
+Originally founded in 1997 as Hazi Asraf Ali High School, it was later taken over by the BAF and renamed in honor of Haji Ashraf Ali.

+The school functions under the supervision of the Bangladesh Air Force and adheres to the Shaheen motto, “Education – Patience – Discipline.”
+It is a co-educational institution that runs in multiple shifts.
+Its official EIIN (Educational Institute Information Number) is 108046.